inet-framework/inet-tutorials/wireless/doc/step12.rst

 new route goes through hosts R2 and R3.

 In this model, more physical effects are simulated than in previous steps.
-There is radio signal attenuation, background noise and a more realistic radio model.
+There are radio signal attenuation, background noise and a more realistic radio model.
 The blue circles representing the communication range is an approximation.
 There is no distinct distance where receptions fail, as in the case of :ned:`UnitDiskRadio`.